The Sustainable Active Investing Framework: Simple, But Not Easy

 Figure 6: Value Investing Results

-Now we Have the Facts.
-Next Step, Identify the Bad Poker Players at the Value Investing Table
+We Have the Facts.
+Next Step, Identify Bad Players

 The poor poker players at the value investing table were first discussed by Lakonishok, Shleifer and Vishny (LSV) in their paper, “Contrarian Investment, Extrapolation, and Risk.”
 The poor behavior they investigate is referred to as representative bias, a situation where investors naively extrapolate past growth rates too far into the future.
 Figure 7 below highlights the concept from the LSV paper using updated data from Dechow and Sloan’s 1997 paper, “Returns to Contrarian Investment Strategies: Tests of Naive Expectations Hypothesis.”
 The horizontal axis represents cheapness and sorts securities into buckets based on expensive stocks (low book-to-market ratios) and cheap stocks (high book-to-market ratios).
 The vertical axis represents past 5 year earnings growth rates for the respective valuation buckets.
 Stocks in Bucket 10 are the cheapest, and they exhibited (on average) ~ a negative 1% earnings growth over the past five years.